eclipse-aas4j/aas4j-model-generator/README.md

 # How to Contribute

-We always look for contributions, bug reports, feature requests etc. Simply open an [issue](https://github.com/admin-shell-io/java-generator/issues) or - even better - directly propose a change through a [pull request](https://github.com/admin-shell-io/java-generator/pulls).
+We always look for contributions, bug reports, feature requests etc. Simply open an [issue](https://github.com/eclipse-digitaltwin/aas4j-model-generator/issues) or - even better - directly propose a change through a [pull request](https://github.com/eclipse-digitaltwin/aas4j-model-generator/pulls).

 # Documentation

 A detailed documentation how to use the tool and how to prepare the input and the environment is provided [here](./aas/README.md).

 # Contributors

+An updated list of the committers can be found here: https://projects.eclipse.org/projects/dt.aas4j/who

 | Name        | Affiliation           | Github Account | Parent | AAS  | Util | Generator |
 --- | --- | --- | :---: | :---: | :---: | :---: |